-TL;DR: The Centers for Medicare & Medicaid Services (CMS) modified NCD 190, the Durable Medical Equipment Reference List, effective March 7, 2026.
-This update affects how A/B MACs (HHH) and DME MACs process DME claims across a broad range of equipment categories.
-No specific CPT or HCPCS codes are listed in this version of the policy.
-Here's what your billing team needs to know before claims hit the queue.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 190, the Durable Medical Equipment Reference List, effective March 7, 2026.
+Here's what DME billing teams need to know before submitting claims.

 Quick-Reference Table